-The majority of socket set screws are manufactured from steel or alloy steel with a minimum Rockwell hardness of C45.
+The majority of socket set screws are manufactured from alloy steel with a minimum Rockwell hardness of C45.
 Steel set screws are strong, but not very resistant to corrosion though applied coatings or finishes can enhance their corrosion resistance.
 Nickel alloy set screws are good for marine and chemical-processing environments.
 They are strong, heat-resistant and slightly magnetic.
 Non-magnetic brass set screws are excellent conductors of electricity.
 For the maximum level of corrosion resistance, choose mildly magnetic stainless steel set screws.

 Socket Set Screw Finishes

 Socket set screws are typically supplied with a thermal black oxide finish which is a conversion coating that resists abrasions, reduces light glare and reflection and makes the surface of the fastener smoother.
 Other available finish processes include case hardened zinc, mechanical zinc, and zinc-bake Cr+3.
-Stainless steel set screws are left plain.
+Stainless steel set screws are usually left plain.